contiv-experimental/demo/k8s/README.md

 Pick a machine that is on the management network and has ansible installed to run the following steps.

+The setup scripts use python module *netaddr* and linux utility bzip2.
+If these are not installed on the machine where you are executing these steps, you must install them before proceeding. *(E.g. yum install bzip2; pip install netaddr)*

+Note on *login_userid*: Ansible requires ssh to access the nodes in the cluster for configuration.
+This requires a single userid that can log into each of the machines AND has sudo permission.

 ###Step 1 Clone this repo
 ```
 git clone https://github.com/contiv/demo